windx0303/CODA-19/README.md

 # CODA-19: **CO**VI**D**-19 Research **A**spect Dataset

-#### This is the Github repo for [CODA-19: Reliably Annotating Research Aspects on 10,000+ CORD-19 Abstracts Using Non-Expert Crowd](https://arxiv.org/abs/2005.02367).
+#### This is the Github repo for [CODA-19: Reliably Annotating Research Aspects on 10,000+ CORD-19 Abstracts Using a Non-Expert Crowd](https://arxiv.org/abs/2005.02367).

 CODA-19 is a human-annotated dataset that denotes the **Background, Purpose, Method, Finding/Contribution, and Other** for **10,966 English abstracts** in the [COVID-19 Open Research Dataset](https://www.semanticscholar.org/cord19).